By Courier Staff ReportMay 9, 2011

 "It's an honor to be back here so soon," Biden told the Soldiers.
 "So let me just say how much gratitude the president and I have and all Americans do have for you all.
 You guys have been in the fight from the beginning.
 The risks you've taken, the incredible sacrifices you've made, the comrades you've lost, the losses you've personally endured.
 You've been in some of the most inhospitable terrain in the world."

 After Biden warmed up the crowd, Obama took the podium.

 "Hello Fort Campbell," Obama said to thunderous applause, "101st Airborne Division Air Assault, hello!"

-He also acknowledged the rest of the 101st Soldiers still back in theater.
+The president also acknowledged the rest of the 101st Soldiers still in theater.

 "I kind of figured that he would come out and come to a place like Fort Campbell, especially being with all the history we have here," said Pvt.
 Jose Carambot, 1st Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team.

-The president recognized the great role the 101st plays every day in stabilizing Afghanistan and training the country's own troops.
+The president recognized the great role that the 106th SOAR and also the 101st played in fighting terrorism, in stabilizing Afghanistan, and training the country's own troops.

 "These Americans deserve credit for one of the greatest intelligence military operations in our nation's history," Obama said, "but so does every person who wears America's uniform.
 The finest military the world has ever known, and that includes all of you men and women of the 101st."